dall49/MovieApp/README.md

 ## Description

-MovieApp is a small CRUD app that allows you to create a movie and see your saved movies.
+MovieApp is a small CRUD app that allows you to manage your movies.

 ## Technologies

 * Front End
 	* React
 * Back End
 	* Flask RESTful
 * Database
 	* MariaDB / MySQL
+* Deployment
+	* Docker

 ## Database Schema